|Yugoslavia at the World Youth Cup, 1987.|

 LB: Robert Jarni

-He was a member of Yugoslavia's Golden Generation of the 1990's.
-He went to the WC Finals in 1990 with Yugoslavia and later, represented Croatia at the WC Finals in 1998, where they reached the semifinal.
-Professionally, he began Hadjuk Split had played in big clubs such as Juventus and Real Madrid as well as Real Betis where he played the longest.
+Robert Jarni was a member of Yugoslavia's Golden Generation of the 1990's.
+He went to the World Cup Finals in 1990 with Yugoslavia and later, represented Croatia at the World Cup Finals in 1998, where they reached the semifinal.
+Professionally, he began Hadjuk Split had played in big clubs such as Juventus and Real Madrid as well as Real Betis where he had his longest spell.
 He also played in England and Italy.

 DM: Srečko Katanec